Shark fin soup: Ethical and environmental concerns

 Malaysia's Natural Resources and Environment Ministry banned shark fin soup from official functions in a commitment to the Malaysian Nature Society to conserve the shark species.

 In the United States, Hawaii, Washington, Oregon, California, Guam, and the Commonwealth of the Northern Mariana Islands have banned the sale and possession of shark fins, effectively eliminating the availability of the soup.
 Illinois, which had been a large importer of shark fins, was the fifth U.S. state, and the first non-Pacific state, to implement a ban on shark fin trade.
 In 2011, U.S. President Barack Obama signed the Shark Conservation Act, closing loopholes used to obtain shark fins.
 In October 2011, California governor Jerry Brown, citing the cruelty of finning and potential threats to the environment and commercial fishing, signed Assembly Bill 376, banning the possession and sale of detached shark fins.
 Two Chinese American groups challenged the law in federal court, arguing among other things that it was discriminatory against the Chinese-American community.
 The federal courts rejected these claims.

 In Canada, the Vancouver city council decided to work towards creating a ban to preserve shark species.
 Toronto joined other regional municipalities in adopting a shark fin ban on 13 October 2011.
 The Ontario Superior Court of Justice overturned the Toronto bylaw, as it was outside the powers of the city.
 Calgary banned shark fin soup on 16 July 2012, but in May 2013 shelved the bylaw indefinitely.

 On 2 July 2012, the State Council of the People's Republic of China declared that shark fin soup can no longer be served at official banquets.
 This ban may take up to three years to take effect because of the social significance of the dish in Chinese culture.

-Campaigns

 The marine conservation organization Bite-Back has campaigned against the sale of shark fin soup in Britain.
-On the back of its campaigning, the London-based Michelin-starred Chinese restaurant Hakkasan agreed to stop selling the controversial soup.
+On the back of its campaigning, the London-based Michelin-starred Chinese restaurant Hakkasan agreed to stop selling the soup.
 High-profile names such as Gordon Ramsay, Hugh Fearnley-Whittingstall, and Charles Clover, author of The End of the Line: How Overfishing Is Changing the World and What We Eat, have lent their support to the charity's 'Hacked Off' campaign.
 In 2019, environmental NGO WildAid partnered with Plan B Media on a public awareness campaign to discourage sharkfin soup consumption in Taiwan.